Rust Traits: Defining Character

 You may not agree with me but here above is how I see the organization.

-• main.rs is a consumer of the “features/capabilities” exposed in lib.rs
+• main.rs is a consumer of the “features/capabilities” exposed by lib.rs

-• ex00.rs is another shorter consumer of lib.rs
+• ex00.rs is another consumer of lib.rs (think about some tests for example)

 • The sensors directory contains… The sensors.

-• Later an actuators directory will contains the different kind of actuators
+• Later an actuators directory will contains… Tadaa!
+You’re right, the different kinds of actuators

-• So far we only have temperature sensors so there is a wrongly name temp subdirectory.
+• So far we only have temperature sensors so there is a wrongly named temp subdirectory.
 It is badly named because it can be confused with a temporary directory.
 Ideally it should be named temperature.
-It is important to detect and fix asap like this.
+It is important to detect and fix upfront this class of issues.

-• For the POC 2 kind of temperature sensors are needed.
-There respective implementation file are stored in 2 specific directories (temp_sensor1/ and temp_sensor2/).
+• For the POC 2 kinds of temperature sensors are needed.
+Their respective implementation files are stored in 2 specific directories (temp_sensor1/ and temp_sensor2/).

-• Each directory contains the files needed to define each capture.
+• Each directory contains the files needed to define each sensor.

 2. Naming the files

-Naming is an Art and we could debate all day long about the file names I use.
+Naming things is an Art and we could debate all day long about the filenames I use (see Wadler’s law).
 This is not the point.
-My point is : name the files the way YOU want and learn about the build system so that it will work with your file hierarchy and naming convention.
+My point is : name the files the way you want and learn about the build system so that it works with your file hierarchy and naming convention.

 In case of doubt, create a side project.
 Break everything, then come back to your main project.

 All of this seems like good advice, but you haven’t provided much information about some of the new files I see in the tree above.
-Could we go through the list of files, read the code, and understand exactly how the “module tree” will be built?
+Could we go through the list of files, read the code, and understand how the “module tree” is built?

 3. Files and hub files

 Let’s start at the top of the directory.
-Here the content of Cargo.toml
+Find below the content of Cargo.toml

 [package]